What is a breast augmentation?

 What does breast augmentation surgery involve?

-The procedure involves implants - usually silicone - being inserted beneath the breast muscle, or sometimes, above the muscle (see above, right).
-The objective of this procedure is to increase the size of your breasts, or restore breast volume that has been lost after weight reduction or pregnancy.
+Implants - usually silicone cohesive gel - are inserted beneath the breast muscle, or sometimes, above the muscle (see diagram, right).
+The objective of this procedure is to increase the size of your breasts, or restore breast volume that has been depleted after weightloss or breastfeeding.
+Dr Sharp uses only the highest quality round or anatomical breast implants, and is skilled in modern dual plane and short scar techniques.

 Dr Sharp performs this surgery under general anaesthetic, usually as a day procedure.
-In some cases, an overnight stay is required.
-Every surgeon differs slightly in their approach to breast augmentation surgery; from the surgical technique and preferred implant type, through to their post operative recommendations.
-Please click on the topics below for more information about Dr David Sharp’s approach to breast augmentation surgery.
+Every surgeon differs slightly in their approach to breast augmentation surgery; from their techniques and preferred implant types, through to their clinical care ethos and post operative recommendations.
+Click on the topics below to learn more about Dr David Sharp’s approach to breast augmentation surgery.

 What breast augmentation surgery won’t do